jsenv/file-size-impact/readme.md

 }
 ```

 At this stage, you could generate a file size report on your machine.
-For an example, see `"generate-file-size-report"` in [package.json#L30](./package.json#L30) and [script/file_size/generate_file_size_report.mjs#L14](./script/file_size/generate_file_size_report.mjs#L14).
+For an example, see [package.json#L30](./package.json#L30) and [script/file_size/generate_file_size_report.mjs#L14](./script/file_size/generate_file_size_report.mjs#L14).

-All that's left is to configure a workflow to compare file size reports before and after merging a pull request.
+Now it's time to configure a workflow to compare file size reports before and after merging a pull request.

 _.github/workflows/file_size_impact.yml_